satwikrprabhu/stock-scraper/README.md

 - This project utilizes `next/font` for optimized font loading.
 - Replace any placeholder API keys or environment variables with your own.

-## Contributing

-Contributions are welcome!
-Please follow the contributing guidelines.

-## License

-This project is licensed under the MIT License.